-Lord Michael Grade appointed as new Ofcom chair
+Lord Michael Grade chosen as Ofcom chairman

 Sir Bob Geldof said nobody else would have had "the bottle" to hand over the network to broadcast the Live Aid charity concert in 1985; while his other decisions included scrapping sci-fi favourite Doctor Who, and cancelling coverage of beauty pageants, calling them an "anachronism in this day and age".

+For all his maverick streak, that context makes this Conservative peer a political appointment at an independent regulator.
+Precisely how much power he will have to achieve political ends is unclear.
+The BBC governs itself, largely.
+Ofcom has a respected Chief Executive in Melanie Dawes.
+Reforming Ofcom's remit may require primary legislation.

+No doubt Grade will be energetic, with a zeal for reform; but he will need political cover for any big changes he envisages.

-He accepted the post of chief executive of Channel 4 in 1988, where he helped to secure the rights to hit US shows like Friends and ER.
+Lord Grade accepted the post of chief executive of Channel 4 in 1988, where he helped to secure the rights to hit US shows like Friends and ER.

 After leaving the channel in 1997, he worked for First Leisure, which operated nightclubs, bars and health and fitness clubs, before moving on to Pinewood and Shepperton film studios and taking a seat on the board of the Millennium Dome project.